MyonicS/External_Acidity_Paper/README.md

 It provides an executable version of the manuscript generating all figures and analyses from raw experimental data.
 The raw data is hosted on the Open Science Foundation repository under DOI: https://doi.org/10.17605/OSF.IO/PFXH6

+Parts of the Python code provided here will be made availible as seperate packages down in the future.

 # Getting started
 ## In Google Colab
 The easiest way to run the notebook is in Google Colab.